nipun-davasam/IA651-Applied-Machine-Learning/README.md

 ## Dataset Description
 The dataset is organized into two main categories:
-#### Parasitized Cells Images of red blood cells infected with malaria parasites.
+** Parasitized Cells** : Images of red blood cells infected with malaria parasites.

 Uninfected Cells: Images of healthy red blood cells without any malaria infecti